hadilq/molecule-sample-app/README.md

 file.
 Also the root of the view tree is in the [Main.kt](https://github.com/hadilq/molecule-sample-app/blob/main/app/src/main/java/com/example/compose_playground/Main.kt) file.

 # Problems
-There's a know problem that you can follow up in [this Molecule issue](https://github.com/cashapp/molecule/issues/122).
+There's a known problem that you can follow up in [this Molecule issue](https://github.com/cashapp/molecule/issues/122).

 Please feel free to give me your feedback in Twitter, or make an issue, or a PR on this repository.
 Hope it solves some problems and makes our life easier.